thomasaarholt/prism-em.github.io/about.md

 * 1 comment line
 * 1 line with the 3 unit cell dimensions a,b,c (in Angstroms)
-* *N* lines of the form Z, x, y, z, occ, thermal_sigma where Z is the atomic number, x, y, and z are the coordinates of the atom within the unit cell (in Angstroms), occ is the occupancy number (almost always 1, and currently not used in PRISM), and thermal_sigma is the standard deviation of random thermal motion (Debye-Waller effect).
+* *N* lines of the form Z, x, y, z, occ, thermal_sigma where Z is the atomic number, x, y, and z are the coordinates of the atom within the unit cell (in Angstroms), occ is the occupancy number (almost always 1, and currently not used in *Prismatic*), and thermal_sigma is the standard deviation of random thermal motion (Debye-Waller effect).
 * -1 to indicate end of file

 Here is a sample file, "SI100.XYZ"